- What We Do Products & Services

 The index has caught the attention of capital markets globally, and it’s probable that third-party investment companies will look to create investable products based on the Global Compact 100.

-Yes, the GC 100 is being calculated on a real-time basis (every 15 seconds) by S&P Dow Jones Indices and is available on Bloomberg.
+Yes, the Global Compact 100 is being calculated on a real-time basis (every 15 seconds) by S&P Dow Jones Indices and is available on Bloomberg.
 The Bloomberg codes for the total return index denominated in US dollars and Euros is GC100TR and GC100TRE, respectively.

 Companies are eligible for the index if they or their parent company have been Global Compact signatories for a minimum of one year, they are publicly listed, and they fall within the research universe of Sustainalytics, who provided the research for the index.
 As well, they must pass a minimum financial screen that requires positive EBIT on average for the three years preceding the index annual review.
 In the case that a company is already a constituent of the index, it will only be removed if there are two consecutive years of negative three-year average EBIT figures.